-Type Directors Club has hosted the communications design competition for 64 years and the typeface design competition for 21 years.
-The TDC appoints new chairs to oversee each of these competitions each year.
+Type Directors Club appoints new chairs to oversee each of these competitions each year.

-Communications Design competition: This year, the co-chairs were Chris Sergio and Catherine Casalino, who worked with the TDC board to select seven judges from all areas of the design world — Nicholas Blechman, Mike Essl, Bryony Gomez-Paolacio, Nathasha Jen, Jon Key, Gemma O’Brien, and Susan Sellers.
+Communications Design competition: For this past year, the co-chairs were Chris Sergio and Catherine Casalino, who worked with the TDC board to select seven judges from all areas of the design world — Nicholas Blechman, Mike Essl, Bryony Gomez-Paolacio, Nathasha Jen, Jon Key, Gemma O’Brien, and Susan Sellers.

-In past years, the competitions have been managed by:
+In past years, the competitions were managed by the following teams: